theQRL/docs.theqrl.org/_docs/tokenswap/tokenMigration.md

 Once you have a valid QRL wallet generated via one of the above steps continue with the steps below.

+> Make sure to back up and secure your new QRL wallet.
+{: .warning}

+Funds will not be recoverable if you loose the mnemonic or hex seed of the QRL wallet.

 ## Step 2 — QRL Token Migration Page